 If you are planning to do something that is beneficial for yourself, a jealous narcissist will try his best to stop you.
 In order to avoid such problem, you should keep your plans a secret until it’s too late for the narcissist to stop you.
 This is good way to dealing with a jealous narcissistic friend or co-worker.

 For example, if you wanted to borrow some money from your narcissistic friend for starting a small business, don’t tell them about your plans especially if they are too good to make them jealous.
 Instead, keep it a secret and surprise them with the results.
+(See: how to make a narcissist respect you)

 Have a Good Social Life